Ready or not Independence Day Week is here and now is the time to prepare your animal family to stay safe and secure.

 Even though I could communicate with him telepathically, the fear was louder than my reassurances.
 One year, he became so panicked he tried to jump out of a second-story window—desperate to escape what felt like danger all around him.

 I closed windows.
 I played music.
-I stayed by his side.
+I tried to distract him and stayed by his side.
 But it wasn’t enough.
-Looking back, I wish I had explored medication with my vet sooner.
+Looking back, I wish I had explored medication with my veterinarian.
 Sometimes, even with all our tools and love, our animals need more support than we can give on our own.

-🐾 9 Tips to Help Your Pet Feel Safe and Calm Over
+🐾 9 Tips Keep Your Pet Feel Safe and Calm

-These simple steps will go a long way in helping you keep your animal family safe.
+These simple steps will go a long way in helping you keep your animal family safe and secure as their world explodes.

 1. ID tags = your pet’s ticket home.